JeremyTallant/python-api-challenge/README.md

 print("Data Retrieval Complete      ")
 print("-----------------------------")
 ```
-Here, you'll set up an API request to gather weather data for each city in your list.
+Here, we'll set up an API request to gather weather data for each city in the list.
 Start by defining the base URL for the OpenWeatherMap API.
-You'll then loop through each city, dynamically creating the full URL for each API request.
+We'll then loop through each city, dynamically creating the full URL for each API request.
 For every city, the script makes a GET request to the API, retrieving key weather data such as latitude, longitude, maximum temperature, humidity, cloudiness, wind speed, country, and the date of the weather data.
 This information is stored in a list.
 The loop includes error handling to skip any cities that are not found.
 After processing all cities, a message confirms the completion of data retrieval.
 #### Creating DataFrame from Collected Weather Data
 ```python
 # Convert the cities weather data into a Pandas DataFrame